team-simplay/SimPlay/docs/source/quickstart.rst

 Please note the MIME-Type ``application/simplay+json``.
 This is the MIME-Type that the extension registers with jupyter.

-Since ``simplay`` creates JSON output, you can also save the output to a file:
+Since ``simplay`` creates JSON output, save the output to a file if desired:

 .. code-block:: python